rperello/Anidcore/README.md

-Pico
+Rino
 ====

-Pico is a PHP micro framework built using RESTFul and HMVC logic
+Rino is a PHP micro framework built using RESTFul and HMVC logic